sachadvr/devOps3.0/README.md

 I need to make sure that future changes won't break the app.
 I am pretty sure that this is the next Facebook or something so make sure that nothing can break it!

+This is the link to my GitHub Repository!
+Feel free to use it as a template.

 ## What I need
 First, I herd about unit testing, I always thought it was a waste of time but now I am waiting millions of users so I want to be sure that everything is perfect or you know, I don't want my mom to find a bug that I missed.